sanathNU/sanathNU/README.md

 # Hi, I’m Sanath :wave:
-I'm an enginner.
+Software Dev.
 I apply my skills to solve interesting problems that would move humanity towards a greater future! ♾️ A technophile, who's always motivated to learn something new.
 Would love to work on new exciting projects!

 ## Programming Languages